johanneskopton/decision_ui/documentation/user-interface/model-editor/README.md

 created first.
 The inputs and outputs of a subgraph node depend on how the subgraph was defined.
 Each subgraph node input or output requires that a corresponding subgraph input or output node exists inside the subgraph.

-In order for the subgraph node to work correctly, every input needs to be provided by connecting a node to it.
+In order for the subgraph node to work correctly, every input needs to be connected to another node.

 Note that renaming a subgraph node will rename the subgraph itself and all other subgraph nodes referencing the same subgraph.